seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 isDeviceAvailable()
 ~~~~~~~~~~~~~~~~~~~

-Checks whether the device is available on the network or not.
+Checks whether the specified speaker is available on the network or not.

 **Signature:**
 	``- (BOOL) isDeviceAvailable:(long long)deviceId;``

 **Parameters:**
-- ``(long long)deviceId`` - The ID of the device
+- ``(long long)deviceId`` - The ID of the speaker

 **Returns:**
-	``(BOOL)`` - boolean indicating if the device is available or not.
+	``(BOOL)`` - boolean indicating if the speaker is available or not.

 ----

 isDeviceActive()
 ~~~~~~~~~~~~~~~~~~~

-Checks whether the device is active (added to the current playback session) or not.
+Checks whether the speaker is active (added to the current playback session) or not.

 **Signature:**
 	``- (BOOL) isDeviceActive:(long long)deviceId;``

 **Parameters:**
-- ``(long long)deviceId`` - The ID of the device
+- ``(long long)deviceId`` - The ID of the speaker

 **Returns:**
-	``(BOOL)`` - boolean indicating if the device is active or not.
+	``(BOOL)`` - boolean indicating if the speaker is active or not.

 ----

 removeDeviceFromGroup()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Removes (ungroup) the device from the currently belonged group.
+Removes (ungroup) the specified speaker from the currently belonged group.
 It is done internally by setting the GroupName as "harman" (which is factory default device name, and implies Not-Assigned.).

 **Signature:**
 	``- (void)removeDeviceFromGroup:(long long)deviceId;``

 **Parameters:**
-- ``(long long)deviceId`` - The ID of the device to ungroup.
+- ``(long long)deviceId`` - The ID of the speaker to ungroup.

 **Returns:**
 	``void``